 For more information on the program, please contact ASDS Executive Director Katherine Duerdoth, CAE, at firstname.lastname@example.org.

 It only takes one person to make a difference.
 Mentoring provides an opportunity to affect the future; you transmit a part of yourself to each person you mentor – your ideals, ethics and professionalism.
-This legacy continues on long after you retire.
 By helping a young leader succeed, you will rediscover your passion for dermatologic surgery, learn new skills and gain the satisfaction of knowing that you have made a difference in someone’s life.
 You will share your experiences, interests and knowledge as you watch your mentee grow and meet the challenges of leadership.